NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Abstalar Zantus.md

     desc: "1 Focus Point, DC 21, attack +13; __4th __  _[[Spells/Bit of Luck|Bit of Luck]]_"

   - name: "Communal Healing Hands"
-    desc: "  When Abstalar casts heal, he rolls d10s instead of d8s.
-When he casts heal to heal a single creature other than himself, he regains Hit Points equal to the spell level of the heal spell."
+    desc: "  When Abstalar casts [[Spells/Heal|Heal]], he rolls d10s instead of d8s.
+When he casts _heal_ to heal a single creature other than himself, he regains Hit Points equal to the spell rank of the _heal_ spell."

 ```